davidrae/django_tutorial/README.md

 django_tutorial
 ===============

-learning the basics of django framework
+learning the basics of the django framework